csisgpt/Bot/README.md

 - `SIGNAL_DEDUPE_TTL_SECONDS` prevents duplicate alerts for the same candle/strategy/side.
 - `SIGNAL_MIN_COOLDOWN_SECONDS` enforces a cooldown per asset + instrument + strategy.

+### Routing & deliveries

+Signals are routed through `RoutingRule` rows to active `TelegramDestination` entries.
+A rule matches when all configured filters match (asset type, instrument, strategy, interval, confidence).
+If no routing rules exist, the system falls back to `TELEGRAM_CHAT_ID` or the legacy channel/group env vars.

+On startup, the app can seed a default strategy, instruments, and a catch-all routing rule to the default destination.
+This seed is idempotent and can be re-run via `POST /admin/seed` or automatically on startup with `SEED_ON_STARTUP=true`.

+Default destination envs:
+- `TELEGRAM_CHAT_ID` + `TELEGRAM_CHAT_TYPE` (GROUP or CHANNEL)
+- `TELEGRAM_SIGNAL_CHANNEL_ID` / `TELEGRAM_SIGNAL_GROUP_ID`

 ### TradingView webhook (paid plan)